The NCAA Tournament expanded in 1985, making March Madness what it is today

 Finished: Lost to No. 2 Louisville 88-77 in Final Four

-Four No. 11 seeds have made the Final Four: LSU in 1986, George Mason in 2006, VCU in '11, and Loyola-Chicago in '18.
+Five No. 11 seeds have made the Final Four: LSU in 1986, George Mason in 2006, VCU in '11, and Loyola-Chicago in '18, and UCLA in 2021.
 I may be wrong but I think Dan Redden, Hot Rod Williams, and the rest of the 1985-86 LSU Tigers could've taken the other three teams.
 They remain the only No. 11 seed to beat the No. 3 (Memphis State), No. 2 (Georgia Tech), and No. 1 (Kentucky) seeds in their region.
 Plus, the team that stopped their run was eventual national champion Louisville.

 No. 10 — Syracuse (2016)